scarecrow-11/text-analyzer/README.md

 ## Description

-Text Analyzer app written in NestJS, PostgreSQL and Prisma
+A Text Analyzer app written in NestJS, PostgreSQL and Prisma

 ## Pre-requisites